comForte/dashboard/readme.md

 Quick demo to extract values from log files on NonStop systems and display them in a dashboard

-Uses code from dashing.io, batman.js, and jquery.
+Uses JavaScript code from dashing.io, batman.js, and jquery.

-# License
+# Copyright and License

+Copyright 2016 - Comforte GmbH 21.
 Distributed under the [MIT license](MIT-LICENSE)

 # Supported Web Browsers